Annual Sustainability Awards

 - Save the form: it is the responsibility of the student to save this form until all 30 qualifying hours are complete.
 You will use this form for all EAA hours.
 If there are questions about qualifying hours, please contact the Sustainability Office.

 - Submit your form: the completed form MUST be submitted to the Sustainability Office before April 22.
-Forms can be scanned and submitted electronically to firstname.lastname@example.org with “Environmental Ambassador Award Option A Submission” as the subject line.
+Forms can be scanned and submitted electronically to email@example.com with subject line: “Environmental Ambassador Award Option A Submission”.

 The Sustainability Office sometimes offers opportunities to volunteer that are not listed in the volunteer database.
 If you are working on this award while volunteering with our office, ask us to sign your Service Hours Verification Sheet at the time you volunteer with us.

 NOTE: Environmental Ambassador Award hours must be completed before April 22.
-Forms can be scanned and submitted electronically to email@example.com with “Environmental Ambassador Award Option A Submission” as the subject line.
+Forms can be scanned and submitted electronically to firstname.lastname@example.org with subject line: “Environmental Ambassador Award Option B Submission”.

-The Sustainability Council recognizes campus groups who have collaborated with SIU Sustainability, or other groups, to help make our campus more sustainable.
+We recognize our past awardees.
 See below for a list of our Environmental Ambassador recipients over the years.

 - 2012 - 2016 Environmental Ambassadors